-The Catalyst Program is a 6-month capacity building program that uses human-centered design thinking to find new and innovative ways to address complex challenges in California's healthcare safety net organizations.
+Catalyst is a 6-month capacity building program that uses human-centered design thinking to find new and innovative ways to address complex challenges in California's healthcare safety net organizations.

-The Catalyst program runs from January 11, 2019 to June 30, 2019.
-Participants commit to dedicate 15% of a full-time workload to Catalyst programming and project activities.
+The Catalyst program runs from January 16 to June 17, 2020.
+Participants commit to dedicate 4-6 hours per week to Catalyst programming and project activities.
 Catalyst teams are made up of 3 team members and one team sponsor.

 The program consists of: